Bourne - Tourist Information

 I feel that there are far too many people moving to the Bourne area who know nothing of local history, and who therefore do not

-appreciate the culture and heritage of this ancient little town on the edge of the fens.
+appreciate the culture and heritage of this ancient little town on the edge of the Fens.
 If you take the trouble to acquaint yourself

 with a little rudimentary knowledge, you will be far better prepared to understand why there is a reluctance among those born